0505daniel/TSPDroneICP.jl/README.md

   - ``:Roulette``: Uses roulette wheel selection.
   - ``:Softmax``: Uses a softmax probability distribution.
   > **Note:** When using neural acceleration, the selection strategy will be ``:Greedy`` regardless of what option is selected.

+You can provide custom input tours to skip certain initialization steps:
+- ``tsp_tour``: Optional custom TSP tour.
+If provided, the algorithm skips TSP tour generation and uses this tour for exact partitioning.
+The tour should be a vector of node indices starting at the depot (node 1) and ending at the dummy depot (node n+1).
+- ``truck_route`` & ``drone_route``: Optional custom truck and drone routes.
+If both are provided together, the algorithm skips both TSP tour generation and exact partitioning, using these routes directly as the initial solution. **Note:** Both routes must be provided together; providing only one will throw an error.

 # Related Projects